CSIRO-enviro-informatics/loci.cat/explorer.md

 ## What

-A visual explorer that interfaces with the [Loc-I reference cache](ref-cache.md) APIs.
+A visual explorer that interfaces with the [Loc-I integration API](integration-api.md) APIs.
 This tool will enable users to visualise and interactively explore (by clicking on links) and searching the graph of interconnected ontologies (concepts), Loc-I datasets, spatial features within them and linksets that describe spatial relationships between them (i.e. by location, text labels, codes).

 ## Why

-The Loc-I integrated graph i.e. the datasets, spatial features within them, and links between them and to observation data stores that they reference, is a complex interconnected information space with billions of nodes and links between them.
+The Loc-I graph i.e. the datasets, spatial features within them, and links between them and to observation data stores that they reference, is a complex interconnected information space with billions of nodes and links between them.
 The Loc-I explorer provides user interfaces to enable to navigating of the graph.

 ## How